Panola, Sumter County, Alabama

-Panola is an unincorporated community and census-designated place in Sumter County, Alabama, United States.
+Panola is an unincorporated community and census-designated place (CDP) in Sumter County, Alabama, United States.
 As of the 2010 census, its population was 144.
 Panola is 6 mi north-northeast of Geiger.
 Panola has a post office with ZIP code 35477.
 The community's name comes from the Choctaw word ponola, which means "cotton".

 Demographics

+2020 census

-As of the 2010 United States Census, there were 144 people living in the CDP.
-The racial makeup of the CDP was 97.9% Black and 2.1% White.
+As of the 2020 United States Census, there were 71 people living in the CDP.

 Education

 Sumter County School District operates public schools, including Sumter Central High School.

 North Sumter Junior High School was previously in operation near, but not in, the Panola CDP.
 The Sumter County school board voted to close the school in 2018.